Han-Sim/blog.hansim.dev/src/pages/posts/0009-asynchronous-2-promise.md

 foo().then(x => console.log(x));
 ```

-for the readibility, we can explicitly write the code this way:
+for the readability, we can explicitly write the code this way:

 ```JavaScript
 async function foo2() {